NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

   root: Record<string,Operation >; // map of filter name to filter operation }
 ```
-Operation are GDC API filters described in [GDC API Guide](https://docs.gdc.cancer.gov/API/Users_Guide/Search_and_Retrieval/#filters-specifying-the-query).
+Operation are GDC API filters described in the [GDC API Guide](https://docs.gdc.cancer.gov/API/Users_Guide/Search_and_Retrieval/#filters-specifying-the-query).
 These are:
 * Equals
 * NotEquals
 * LessThan